ACBLmerge Logo

 The -mp switch adds a “tooltip” display of each player’s approximate masterpoint total when the mouse pointer is held over the player’s name at the top section of the HTML report.

-Both the -fs and -mp switch require an ACBLscore game file in order to read the player numbers which ACBLscore dropped from its reports sometime in 2009.
-If a filename is not specified, ACBLmerge will automatically generate a filename based on the results filename.
+Both the -fs and -mp switches require an ACBLscore game file in order to read the player numbers unless the ACBLscore report includes the player numbers.
+If a game filename is not specified, ACBLmerge will automatically generate a filename based on the results filename.
 For example, if the results file is 110214A.txt, ACBLmerge will use the A (or E, M, L) to automatically generate 110214.ACA.
 If the automatically generated game file is not found in the same directory as the Results file and you are running on Windows, ACBLmerge will also look in C:\ACBLSCOR\GAMEFILE, ACBLscore’s default installation directory.

 The -fs and -mp switches require the ACBL Club Update database.
 If you are connected to the internet, ACBLmerge will automatically download the file.
 It will also automatically download an update if you have a previous month’s database and are running ACBLmerge after the 10th of the month (updates usually appear on the 7th of the month).
 If you already have an older copy of the database and ACBLmerge is unable to download an update, it will use the older copy.